 Stryker implants were approved under the FDA’s 510(k) Premarket Notification Process, a fast-track process.
 The program provides an exemption to manufacturers allowing them to avoid expensive clinical trials on new products that are similar to something already approved for the market.

-This approval process meant the ABG II and Rejuvenate hip devices did not undergo implantation in humans during a clinical testing phase.
-By the time the FDA began to receive adverse event reports about the device, thousands of hip devices were already in use and hundreds of people were suffering complications.
+This approval process meant the ABG II and Rejuvenate hip replacement and other devices did not undergo implantation in humans during a clinical testing phase.
+By the time the FDA began to receive adverse event reports about the devices, thousands of hip devices were already in use and hundreds of people were suffering complications.

 Stryker Hip Recall Timeline